tavareshenrique/fastfeet-api/README.md

 </h1>

 <h3 align="center">
-  FastFeet is an app for a fictional shipping company, FastFeet.
-This application is for Rocketseat Bootcamp certification.
+  FastFeet is an application for a fictional shipping company, FastFeet.
+This application is for Rocketseat Bootcamp certification and this Back-End was built in NodeJS.
 </h3>

 ---